Gastroenterology & Endoscopy

 The endoscope is inserted into the mouth, down the oesophagus, through the stomach and into the first part of the small intestine.

-If you are having a gastroscopy, you shouldn’t eat or drink for six hours before the procedure to ensure you have an empty stomach for your gastroenterologist to see.
+If you are having a gastroscopy, you shouldn’t eat or drink for six hours before the procedure to ensure you have an empty stomach for your Specialist to see.

-Your gastroenterologist will advise you about the specific details before the procedure takes place, and full disclosure of your medical history will be requested at this time.
+Your Gastroenterologist or General Surgeon will advise you about the specific details before the procedure takes place, and full disclosure of your medical history will be requested at this time.

 Your doctor will perform a gastroscopy to investigate symptoms such as